ResearchComputing/Documentation/Job-Tools.md

 When running jobs on research computing resources, there may be times where you like more information on the job you are running.
-In this video, I will be showcasing several tools within research computing resources that provide in-depth information on jobs.
+In this tutorial, we will be showcasing several tools within research computing resources that provide in-depth information on jobs.

 ## Getting information using squeue
 The simplest tool you can utilize when needed to obtain information about your job is via the `squeue` command.
 The `squeue` command pulls up information on all jobs pending or running on the cluster.